 Most veterans joined the military out of a desire to serve.
 But some didn’t; if you joined for the college money, or to see the world, or to get out of your big city/small town… that’s OK by us because we need you.
 Also, most people in the world don’t live like we do.
 Safety, security, and stability are not the norm in most of the places our military gets sent.
 People do what they have to do to survive.
 That guy who served as an interpreter for you for the last 12 months?
 He doesn’t love America.
 But he does love his family.
 And his community.
 And the fat paycheck he gets from Uncle Sam every month.
 And that’s OK too because we need him.
 Most veterans don’t care why someone is doing (or not doing) something, they just care about what’s being done.
 After spending some time in uniform, most veterans approach the world not with zealous naivete, but with wide-eyed pragmatism about who’s doing what, and why.

 6) Some people don’t want our “freedom”–and that’s OK

 By many objective measures, America is the greatest country in the world.
 But not everyone feels that way, sometimes for completely legitimate reasons.
-There are plenty of people, and nations, in the world who don’t want Western-style democracy, who don’t appreciate our way of life, and that eschew our “freedoms.”
+Many people and nations in the world don’t want Western-style democracy, who don’t appreciate our way of life, and that eschew our “freedoms.”
 Veterans know that sometimes the answer to, “but do they really want to live like that?” is “yes.”
 And that’s OK.